-Although it’s a bit counterintuitive: staying LONGER in one place will actually save you MORE money (this is why Jake and I travel long-term).
-We pay less in Airbnb payments than in rent in the USA.
+Although it’s a bit counterintuitive: staying LONGER in one place will actually save you MORE money (this is why Jake and I traveled long-term as digital nomads).
+We paid less in Airbnb payments than in rent in the USA.
 Can you believe that?

 That’s a huge reason why I started this blog in the first place.
 I had NO IDEA that travel could be this cheap.

 Our whole lives we’re trained to believe that travel is a “once-in-a-lifetime” experience and that we need to stay in super nice hotels and eat at the best restaurants to really enjoy a place.